Ratchet-tools/Test/README.md

 ## <a id="installvfapp">Install Visual Flow application</a>

-1. Clone (or download) the [Minikube branch from Visual-Flow-deploy repository](https://github.com/ibagroup-eu/Visual-Flow-deploy/tree/minikube) on your local computer using following command:

-    `git clone -b minikube https://github.com/ibagroup-eu/Visual-Flow-deploy.git Visual-Flow-deploy`

-2. Go to the directory "[visual-flow](https://github.com/ibagroup-eu/Visual-Flow-deploy/blob/minikube/charts/visual-flow)" of the downloaded "Visual-Flow-Deploy" repository with the following command:
+1. Go to the directory "[visual-flow](https://github.com/ibagroup-eu/Visual-Flow-deploy/blob/minikube/charts/visual-flow)" of the downloaded "Visual-Flow-Deploy" repository with the following command:

     `cd Visual-Flow-deploy/charts/visual-flow`